Chicken Tamale Recipe

 20-30 Corn Husks

-Before beginning the preparation, soak corn husks in a container of hot water for 1-2 hours to make them pliable.
+1. Soak corn husks in a container of hot water 1-2 hours to make them pliable.
 Keep them submerged.

-Bring to boil 4 cups of water in a pot.
-Add chicken, onion, garlic cloves, and salt.
-Reduce to medium low heat and simmer for 30 minutes or until cooked.
-Remove chicken from broth, cool, debone, shred or cut up.
-Blend the left over broth with the onion and garlic cloves and the masa flour or prepared masa.
-Pour in pot and add meat and remaining spices.
-Simmer for 15-20 minutes to condense liquid and thicken the filling mixture.
+2. Boil 4 cups water in a pot.
+Add chicken, onion, garlic and salt.
+Reduce to medium-low hear and simmer 30 minutes or until cooked.
+Remove chicken from broth, cool, debone and shred or cut up.
+In a blender, mix the leftover broth with 2 tablespoons if tamale dough (also called masa).
+Pour broth mixture back into pot and add meat, cumin and black pepper.
+Stir and simmer 15-20 minutes to thicken the filling mixture.

-Drain cornhusks and stand them in a container with narrow ends to the top.
+3. Drain corn husks and stand them in a container with narrow ends up.
 Husks have a rough and smooth side.
-Take one husk with smooth side facing forward and pointed end up.
-Spread masa starting in the middle about 3-4 inches from the bottom and spread to the bottom and sides.
-This should be a thin layer of masa about 1/8 inch thick.
-Spoon about 2-3 tablespoons of meat mixture.
-After spreading meat mixture onto masa spread up on husk, you can add optional ingredients before rolling it.
-Optional ingredients: corn, squash, roasted peppers, cheese, etc. Roll husk over from one side to the other and overlap.
+Spread dough on the smooth side, starting in the middle, about 3-4 inches from the bottom-the wider end- and them spread to the bottom and sides.
+This should be a thin layer of dough, about 1/8 inch thick.
+Spoon 2-3 tablespoons of meat mixture.
+After spreading meat mixture onto dough, you can add optional ingredients before rolling it.
+Optional ingredients include corn, squash, roasted peppers and cheese.
+Roll husk over from one side to the other and overlap.
 Now fold top of husk down and squeeze bottom of tamale.
-Every tamale can be individually tied with a string or left over thin strips of husk if desired.
-Also, tamales can be tied in bundles of ½ dozen.
+Every tamales can be individually tied with string or leftover thin strips of husk.
+Also, tamales can ge tied in bundles of a half-dozen.

-Position tamales, folded part down, in a steamer basket that is deep enough.
+4. Position tamales, folded part down, in a steamer basket that is deep enough.
 If not, just lay on basket carefully with folded points facing down.
-Position basket in pot with 2-3 inches of water and bring to boil, and cover well with tight fitting lid.
-Lower heat and steam in medium low for 1 hour.
-If water was not sufficient, add more water during the cooking process but let the tamales steam an extra 15 minutes to make up for heat lost.
+Position basket in pot with 2-3 inches of water and bring to a boil then cover well with tight fitting lid.
+Lower heat and steam on medium-low for 1 hour.
+If necessary, add more water during the cooking process but let the tamales steam an extra 15 minutes to make up for lost heat.

-Turn heat off and let tamales set covered for 10 minutes before handling them to avoid breaking them.
+5. Turn off heat and let tamales set, covered, 10 minutes before handling to avoid breaking them.